chef/chef-web-docs/chef_master/source/config_yml_kitchen.rst

    * - ``solo_rb``
      - chef-solo provisioner only.
    * - ``retry_on_exit_code``
-     - Which takes an array of exit codes that can indicate that kitchen should retry the converge command.
+     - Takes an array of exit codes to indicate that kitchen should retry the converge command.
 Default value: ``[35, 213]``.
    * - ``max_retries``
      -  Number of times to retry the converge before passing along the failed status.
-Defaults to 1.
+Defaults value: 1.
    * - ``wait_for_retry``
      - Number of seconds to wait between converge attempts.
-Defaults to 30.
+Default value: 30.

 These settings may be added to the ``provisioner`` section of the .kitchen.yml file when the provisioner is chef-zero or chef-solo.